 Intercostal muscles are those that connect the rib cage and help hold the chest wall together.
 When you strain or pull one of these muscles, you may experience difficulty breathing or expanding the chest, as well as difficulty or pain when twisting, turning or bending.
-Neuralgia is a medical term that defines pain.
+Although chest pain can be scary, intercostal neuralgia is not life-threatening.

 Intercostal Neuralgia Symptoms

 Peripheral nerve damage can cause intercostal neuralgia.
 The majority of patients feel pain associated with this condition in the upper chest muscles, under the arm and around to the back of the scapula or shoulder blade.

 Pain often is intermittent, but makes the touch of cloth, skin pressure and normal daily activities such as sitting or lying difficult and painful.

 Herpes zoster, or shingles, can cause postherpetic neuralgia, a chronic condition.
 Pain is caused by damage or destruction of nerve pathways of the sensory nerve system, also known as the peripheral nervous system.

 Intercostal neuralgia also can be caused by pressure against a nerve, aftereffects of surgical procedures or traumatic injury to the chest cavity or the spine.